microsoft/fast/specs/date-picker/date-picker.md

 ### Next Steps

-- *Week view* - An option to pick the week of the year.
+- *Week select* - An option to pick the week of the year.
 - *Date range selection* - The ability to select more than a single date.